sdem88/FLUJO-AI-Platform-v2/README.md

 -> Create a Github Issue or write on Discord (https://discord.gg/KPyrjTSSat) and I will look into it!
 Maybe a response will take a day, but I will try to get back to each and every one of you.

 Here's a video guiding you through the whole thing - from installation to output!
+(15min)

+Sorry for the bad audio, a new Video is coming soon!
-(15min) [![How to install & Run your first Flow](https://img.youtube.com/vi/YIREFCAAdxg/0.jpg)](https://www.youtube.com/watch?v=YIREFCAAdxg)
+[![How to install & Run your first Flow](https://img.youtube.com/vi/YIREFCAAdxg/0.jpg)](https://www.youtube.com/watch?v=YIREFCAAdxg)

 # IMPORTANT SECURITY NOTE
 FLUJO has currently EXTENSIVE logging enabled by default!
-This **will expose your encrypted API-Keys to the terminal output!**.
+This **may expose your encrypted API-Keys to the terminal output!**.
 Be VERY careful when grabbing videos or streaming and showing the terminal output!

 ![FLUJO Logo](https://github.com/user-attachments/assets/881ad34c-73fa-4b71-ba47-123b5da8e05e)